-Prevention and education efforts continue throughout the year and are supported by multiple departments, such as Student Involvement & Leadership (including student clubs and organizations and fraternities and sororities), Residential Life, and Athletics.
+Prevention and education efforts continue throughout the year and are supported by multiple departments, such as Student Engagement, Residential Life, and Athletics.
 This programming targets some combination of the following: addressing societal or environmental causes, alcohol use, awareness-raising, bystander behavior, definition of consent, healthy sexuality and relationships, risk reduction, and self-defense.
 The university provides education through its "Consent Initiative," which informs students about the university's expectations and policy (including where to obtain resources and where to report violations); the intersection between alcohol and sexual harassment; and ways to reduce the risk of, as well as prevent, sexual harassment.

-Literature addressing issues of sexual harassment is available from multiple departments including Athletics, Campus Safety & Security ("CS&S"), Community Standards & Conduct, Counseling Services, Equity & Compliance Services, the Gender Equity Center, Health Services, Residential Life, and Student Involvement & Leadership.
+Literature addressing issues of sexual harassment is available from multiple departments including Athletics, Campus Safety & Security ("CS&S"), Community Standards & Conduct, Counseling Services, Equity & Compliance Services; the Bridge for Diversity, Equity & Social Justice; Health Services, Residential Life, and Student Engagement.